TL;DR

 - Accuse you of fraud: In serious cases, deliberate non-disclosure can be treated as insurance fraud.

-It’s a risk that is never worth taking.
-An expert PMI broker like WeCovr can help you navigate the application process, ensuring you declare everything correctly and understand exactly what is and isn't covered from day one.
+It’s a risk that is generally not worth taking.
+A WeCovr specialist or one of our broker partners can help you navigate the application process, ensuring you declare everything correctly and understand exactly what is and isn't covered from day one.

 How Insurers Handle Pre-Existing Conditions: Underwriting Explained